What does it mean in the Context of Covid-19, Disinfection and Infection Control?

 Unbound Leaching Disinfectants (and their Deficiencies)

-Other disinfectants use a time release encapsulation approach to obtain a slightly longer working life.
-This is achieved by burying the antimicrobial agent in a paint, glue, binder or other coating and relying on a slow migration to the surface.
+Other disinfectants use a time-release encapsulation approach to obtain a slightly longer working life.
+This is achieved by burying the antimicrobial agent in paint, glue, binder or other coating and relying on a slow migration to the surface.
 However, these must diffuse away from the carrier and create a zone of inhibition in order to function properly.
-Once absorbed by the organism, the chemical agent will either act like a poison, interrupting some key metabolic or life sustaining process of the cell and causing it to die, or oxidize the cell and causing it to self-digest by a process known as lysis.
+Once absorbed by the organism, the chemical agent will either act as a poison, interrupting some key metabolic or life-sustaining process of the cell and causing it to die, or oxidize the cell and causing it to self-digest by a process known as lysis.

 However, once the antimicrobial has dried or is depleted or has been washed away during regular maintenance, protection vanishes.
 This is why high touch surfaces must be cleaned so regularly these chemicals have no long-lasting effect.
 This is not an unintended deficiency; rather, it is what they are designed to do.